Test Integration: Advertising

 StreamLayer SDK requires the host app to set up an Event.
 An event can be added to StreamLayer Studio on demand or via an API scheduler.
 The host app should notify the StreamLayer SDK when a new event is selected/activated by calling StreamLayer.createSession() function.

-Event value usually is dynamic.
-It should be switched accordingly to the app page where the passed event is desired to be manipulated through the studio, in this case show ads.
-E.g. the video player screen has different video events/streams and eventID should be passed to SDK so it could show the information for this particular event.
-Every time event is switched next code should be called:
+Event value is usually dynamic.
+It should be switched accordingly to the app page where the passed event is desired to be manipulated through the studio — in this case, to show ad units.
+Every time the event is switched the following code should be called:

 StreamLayer.createSession(for: "demo")5.
 If L-bar squeeze back formats are desired, enable L-bar in the app.